Starch: Papermaking

 Papermaking is the largest non-food application for starches globally, consuming many millions of metric tons annually.
 In a typical sheet of copy paper for instance, the starch content may be as high as 8%.
 Both chemically modified and unmodified starches are used in papermaking.
 In the wet part of the papermaking process, generally called the "wet-end", the starches used are cationic and have a positive charge bound to the starch polymer.
 These starch derivatives associate with the anionic or negatively charged paper fibers / cellulose and inorganic fillers.
 Cationic starches together with other retention and internal sizing agents help to give the necessary strength properties to the paper web formed in the papermaking process (wet strength), and to provide strength to the final paper sheet (dry strength).

 In the dry end of the papermaking process, the paper web is rewetted with a starch based solution.
 The process is called surface sizing.
 Starches used have been chemically, or enzymatically depolymerized at the paper mill or by the starch industry (oxidized starch).
 The size/starch solutions are applied to the paper web by means of various mechanical presses (size presses).
 Together with surface sizing agents the surface starches impart additional strength to the paper web and additionally provide water hold out or "size" for superior printing properties.
 Starch is also used in paper coatings as one of the binders for the coating formulations which include a mixture of pigments, binders and thickeners.
 Coated paper has improved smoothness, hardness, whiteness and gloss and thus improves printing characteristics.

-Corrugated board adhesives
+Adhesives

 Corrugated board adhesives are the next largest application of non-food starches globally.
 Starch glues are mostly based on unmodified native starches, plus some additive such as borax and caustic soda.
 Part of the starch is gelatinized to carry the slurry of uncooked starches and prevent sedimentation.
 This opaque glue is called a SteinHall adhesive.
 The glue is applied on tips of the fluting.
 The fluted paper is pressed to paper called liner.
 This is then dried under high heat, which causes the rest of the uncooked starch in glue to swell/gelatinize.
 This gelatinizing makes the glue a fast and strong adhesive for corrugated board production.